International Video Production Competition – 2021 Edition “New beginning. New vision. New city.”

 The second step: the international level

 At this level, the award-winning videos of each of the cities are grouped together, and are given an international dimension.
-This level is totally assumed by the OWHC, which undertakes to carry out the following steps:
+From 1 March 2021, participating cities will be invited to submit the award-winning video using a form that will be posted on this same page.
+Besides submitting the winning video from your city, this level is totally assumed by the OWHC, which undertakes to carry out the following steps:

-- The webcasting of the local award-winning videos on the OWHC Youtube channel.
+- The webcasting of the local award-winning videos on the OWHC Youtube channel and website.

 - The formation of a jury of three people who will select the videos that will win the international competition.
 The videos will be evaluated according to the following criteria: